patmo141/object_intersection_free/README.md

 def extrapolate_smooth(bmesh, vert, value):
-    """Use link_edges to determine a mean area for each vertex Extrapolate a position based on the direction it moves towards the mean Can be used to smooth more quickly or more slowly with a tradoff in accuracy"""
+    """Use link_edges to determine a mean area for each vertex Extrapolate a position based on the direction it moves towards the mean Can be used to smooth more quickly or more slowly with a tradeoff in accuracy"""

     # When using boundary, the smoothing of boundary verts only considers other boundary verts
     if bpy.context.scene.respect_boundary_edges: